FidelusAleksander/ghcertified/content/questions/advanced_security/question-047.md

 ---
-question: "In the context of uploading SARIF results to GitHub, what happens when a second SARIF results file is uploaded for a commit?"
+question: "In the context of uploading SARIF results to GitHub, what happens when a second SARIF results file is uploaded for a single commit?"
 archetype: "questions"
 title: "Question 047"
 draft: false